-In the 1960s and earlier, it was common practice for the San Francisco police extracted bribes from owners of the few establishments that would serve gay and trans citizens.
+In the 1960s and earlier, it was common practice for the San Francisco police to extract bribes from the owners of the few establishments that would serve gay and trans citizens.
 Hardly gay bars as we know them now, these were merely gay-tolerating bars and restaurants.
 The Tenderloin neighborhood in SF, long known as the vice district, was a popular spot for these establishments.
-The neighborhood got its name from New York’s Tenderloin, named after the better cuts of meat New YorkPolice Department Captain Alexander S. Williams said he’d be buying with the bribes in his new precinct.
+The neighborhood got its name from New York’s Tenderloin.
+This first tenderloin was named after the better cuts of meat New York Police Department Captain Alexander S. Williams said he’d be buying with the bribes in his new precinct.
 Soon Chicago would also have its own Tenderloin.

 Our guide Kathy told us about how this year alone, state legislatures across the country have introduced more than 100 bills to restrict trans rights.

 In most of the country, a judge can legally take your children from you because you’re kinky, consensually non-monogamous, gender-nonconforming, or a legal sex worker.
 It’s also legal to deny people in these groups housing and employment.